Distance-aware Soft Prompt Guidance for Multimodal Valence-Arousal Estimation: Conclusion

 \section{Conclusion}

-In this paper, we presented a novel multimodal framework for valence-arousal (VA) estimation that effectively integrates semantic knowledge through \textit{Distance-aware Soft Prompting}.
-Our approach successfully bridged the gap between the continuous emotional space and the discrete nature of pre-trained vision-language models by utilizing a Gaussian kernel to generate distance-based soft labels.
-By partitioning the VA space into an optimized $3 \times 3$ grid, we enabled the model to learn the nuanced semantic transitions inherent in human emotional expressions.
+This paper presents a novel Valence-Arousal (VA) estimation framework that effectively integrates semantic knowledge through Distance-aware Soft Prompting.
+By applying a distance function based on the Gaussian kernel and precisely partitioning the VA space, we successfully bridged the gap between the continuous emotional space and the discrete nature of Vision-Language Models (VLMs).

-Our experimental results on the Aff-Wild2 dataset validated the effectiveness of the proposed architecture.
-We demonstrated that the combination of CLIP ViT-B/16 and AST backbones provides a superior representation for in-the-wild VA estimation.
-Furthermore, our extensive ablation study revealed that the \textbf{hierarchical fusion scheme}, which sequentially combines cross-modal attention for alignment and gated fusion for adaptive refinement, is the most effective at capturing dynamic inter-modal relationships while maintaining visual stability.
-Notably, localizing the semantic regions to centers at $\{-0.66, 0.0, 0.66\}$ with a smoothing parameter of 0.45 significantly improved regression accuracy by aligning more closely with the natural distribution of emotional intensities in real-world scenarios.
+To optimize the model, we localized the semantic regions to centers at $\{-0.66, 0.0, 0.66\}$ and adjusted the smoothing parameter to $0.45$, thereby reflecting the natural distribution of emotional intensities.
+Furthermore, our hierarchical fusion scheme, which combines cross-modal attention and gated fusion, proved highly effective in capturing dynamic inter-modal relationships.
+Through extensive experiments, we investigated the impact of the semantic region loss weight $\lambda$; by utilizing it as a loss function, we identified the optimal balance between maintaining pre-trained features and adapting to the task, leading to significant performance improvements.

-For future research, we aim to investigate the scalability of our soft prompting mechanism to other affective computing tasks, such as discrete expression recognition and action unit detection.
-Additionally, we plan to explore more diverse and context-aware prompt templates to further enhance the synergy between vision and language modalities in emotional understanding.
+Leveraging these technical innovations, our model achieved outstanding results in the ABAW competition (Aff-Wild2 dataset)\cite{affwild2}, demonstrating its robustness and competitiveness in in-the-wild scenarios.
+Future research will focus on scaling this mechanism to diverse affective computing tasks and exploring context-aware prompt templates to further maximize the synergy between vision and language modalities.